 Tax Obligations

 The tax rates depend on your income level which can range from 5% to 35%.
 The tax year starts from 1st December to 31st December which requires monthly income tax filings and annual returns due by March 30th.
+How your taxable income is determined will depend on the time you spent working in Vietnam, or the proportion of total annual income corresponding to Vietnam workdays:

 Read More: Personal Income Tax (PIT) for Foreigners in Vietnam: Your Simplified Guide to Compliance and Savings